AtharvaBendale/CO2-Emission-Prediction/README.md

 # CO2-Emission-Prediction
-This is my repository for the problem "CO2-Emission-Prediction" from kaggle competitions.
+This is my repository for the project "CO2-Emission-Prediction" using open-source data from Sentinel-5 Precursor sateliite.
 </br>
 The file m.ipynb contains my solution.